elifesciences/elife-continuum-documentation/file-s3-naming-workflow/_posts/2015-06-12-ppp-workflow-docs.markdown

 {% assign ppp = site.ppp_docs_config %}

+# TODO list for this document

+gusimate on how much is remaining to be done with this document.

+- give outline of starters, workers and activities (10%)
+- provide links to how each activity gets it's settings, and how content flows within a workflow  (80%)
+- write up from the point of view of an incoming document what activities it experiences for current VOR and POA workflows (50%)
+- highlight the parts of the workflow that we need to create activities for to replace HW (10%)
+- write up a proposed doc showing what our new workflows might look like  (0%)
+- complete tl;dr overview of the doc (10%)
+- summarise reccomendations on how to refactor the bot code (50%)

 # Scene setting

 # TL;DR

 This document descripves the current and future outlines of the elife-bot publishing workflow.

 - Lines in **red** are components that we need to build for the PPP project.
 - Lines in **green** are components that we have built for the PPP project.

 After the tl;dr section we go into detail on how to configure and run the bot code.